100 Main Library Rm 4039

 Iowa City, Iowa 52242-1420

-Major grants are awards of $3,001 to $10,000.
+Major grants are awards of $3,001 to $20,000.
 If your grant request is for less than $3,001, please use the mini grant application.
-Media grant applicants should use this form but also consult the Special Guidelines for Media Projects, available on the web at http://www.humanitiesiowa.org/grants/major-grants-administration#MP (Please call our office if you need a hard copy.)
+Media grant applicants should use this form but also consult the Special Guidelines for Media Projects, available on our website here (please call our office if you need a hard copy).
 Please read the following guidelines thoroughly to ensure your application is completed correctly.

 A complete online major grant application consists of a cover sheet (page 1), budget form (page 2), the signed Agreement and Certifications form (page 3), budget worksheet, budget narrative, project narrative, and the one-page humanities evaluator description.
 Please do not send additional attachments, unless expressly requested by Humanities Iowa staff.